 BRIEF HISTORY OF NURSE TUTOR'S PROGRAMME

-The Nurse/Midwife/Public Health Tutors programme is a programme initiated in 1976 as part of efforts to implement the then Third Development Plan as it relates to Health care services.
-The Federal Government formulated specific health policies and objectives, designed to create considerable development impart in the Health Sector.
-Nursing education was one of such areas of need with shortage of manpower as it affects health services in general.
+The Nurse/Midwife/Public Health Nurse Tutors Programme is a programme initiated in 1976 as part of efforts to implement the then Third National Development Plan as it relates to Health care Services.
+The Federal Government formulated specific health policies and objectives designed to create considerable development impart in the Health Sector.
+Nursing education was one of such areas of need with shortage of manpower as it affects the services in general.

 With the above conceived, the University College Hospital Board of Management was approached with the plan in July 1976.
 The Nurse/Midwife/Public Health Nurse Tutors’ (N/M/PHNT) Programme, University College Hospital, Ibadan was then established by the Federal Ministry of Health (FMOH) in 1978 to prepare nurse educators due to shortage of manpower in this aspect of Nursing.
 On Monday 25th September, 1978, the first set of 29 pioneering students drawn from the then 14 states of the federation and 3 teaching hospitals commenced the course.

 In February, 1986, the Federal Ministry of Health approved the extension of training of Nurse Tutors Programme from one calendar year to two academic sessions, in October 1986..
 In 1990, the Nurse/Midwife/Public Health Nurse Tutors’ Programme, was affiliated to the College of Medicine, University of Ibadan, Ibadan through Department of Nursing.
 This has granted the students to be issued Diploma in Nursing Education by the University of Ibadan.